abrooks90/wifi-experience/README.md

-# wifi-experience
+# Capstone Project 12
-Application for gauging the user experience on wifi.
+Application for gauging the user experience on wifi.<br>
-Documentation Project 12 - KSU WiFi Monitoring
+Project 12 - KSU WiFi Monitoring<br>

+Raspberry Pi's collect wireless data using iw_list and regex.
+All collected data is sent to the server as a JSON object and inserted into the PostgreSQL database as JSONP.

+1. Backend
+   * Node.js
+   * Socket.io
+   * Express.js
+   * PostgreSQL
+2. Client
+   * React.js
+   * Socket.io-client

+***
+## Configuration
 Linux Server Install (Debian - latest command line only) SSH for server sudo apt-get install -y openssh-server openssh-client